Tag Archives: chick lit

 Good girl Julie never expected her hot former-player boyfriend to propose marriage.
 But when he did, she turned him down for reasons even she couldn’t figure out.
 Will she settle for a nice, safe guy instead?
 Or will she let him find his way back into her carefully guarded heart?

 Back in college, I was friends with two girls in my org, and we were often called as the Powerpuff Girls because we were always together.
 Our little group was also known to be the “ate‘s” or the older sisters of the other younger members of the org, which was kind of why we had a kind of impression on others that we always laughed about when we were talking amongst ourselves.
 Privately, we call ourselves manang‘s (another term for older sisters in some Filipino dialects, but colloquial use refers to being old fashioned older women) because we all have our own levels of being…well, manang.
-We had levels of being manang based on how people often approach us: one was the ultimate manang because of her strictness (and also because she’s an officer of our org), I come in second because I’m not as strict but not everyone finds it easy to approach me and finally, the last member of our group is the least manang because she’s was just naturally friendlier (the type of person who’d wear honeycomb shades all day for kicks) and the younger members find it easier to confide in her.
+We had levels of being manang based on how people often approach us: one was the ultimate manang because of her strictness (and also because she’s an officer of our org), I come in second because I’m not as strict but not everyone finds it easy to approach me and finally, the last member of our group is the least manang because she’s was just naturally friendlier and the younger members find it easier to confide in her.

 Fast forward a few years later, and it’s no surprise that the least manang among all of us is married.
 The remaining two — well, we’re still pretty manang. :P